gwpy/gwpy/docs/table/rate.rst

    >>> ax.set_title('LIGO Hanford Observatory event rate for HW100916')
    >>> plot.show()

-This code is a snippet of the example :ref:`gwpy-example-table-rate`.
+This code is a snippet of the example :ref:`pdpy-example-table-rate`.

 =================
 Binned event rate